shinyhealthtools/medmodr/CONTRIBUTING.md

    - Browser and version (e.g., Chrome 120, Firefox 121)
    - Steps to reproduce the issue
    - Expected result versus actual result (reference PROCESS Macro output where applicable)
-   - A screenshot or console error message, if available
+   - A screenshot, if available

 **Example:**